patd0tjs/FT-blogging-website/README.md

    1. The repository should have the migration scripts or database included in the project.

-### Bonus: A comment can have a link, picture aside from text
+### Bonus: A comment can have a link or a picture aside from text.